La-15 model in 1/72 scale

 from the new Russian republic has issued this nice kit in 1/72.

-was brought to me be a friend from Russia in 1993 and costed only 25
+was brought to me by my modelling friend Peter from Russia in 1993 and costing only 25

-dollarcents in Moskou!
-Later I concluded it was a kit from UNDA.
+dollar cents in Moskou!
+Later I saw it was a kit from UNDA.

-The kit has fine details, but on the other hand needs removal of lots of flash.
-When neatly build, it results a a nice small model, just about 8 cm long.
+The kit needs removal of lots of flash.
+When neatly build, it results in a nice small model, just about 8 cm long.

 A lot of small parts are provided with even a detailed cockpit.
-The only drawback of this kit are the unclear canopy that needs polishing and the useless decals.
-When replaced it is a fine kit.
+The canopy needs polishing.
 The canopy was set open.

 The dominant wing fences were replaced with thin card.